simpleanalytics/blog/_posts/2022-06-24-italy-declares-google-analytics-illegal.md

 We believe it's not only a matter of staying within the law.
 Yes, that's important too.
 But it goes beyond that.
 We believe you can still make decisions based on website data without needing to collect personal data or track individuals.

 That's why we built Simple Analytics.
 To provide you with the insights you need while protecting the privacy of your users and being 100% GDPR compliant.
-If you believe the world is changing and you want to move with it, you might want to [give us a try](https://simpleanalytics.com/welcome).
+If this resonates with you, feel free to [give us a try](https://simpleanalytics.com/welcome).